wtmmac/ditto/README.md

-MemRep
+Ditto
 ============================================

-This project allows you to easily replicate your existing MySQL data into MemSQL.
+Ditto is a tool that lets you easily replicate your existing MySQL data into MemSQL.

 Dependencies
 ============
-MemRep depends on the following software:
+Ditto depends on the following software:

 * MySQL 5.5 (5.6 is not supported)
 * Python 2.7
-* MemSQL 1.\*
+* MemSQL
-* MySQL-Python 1.2
+* MySQL-Python
-* pytz 2012

 Installation